NVIDIA/workbench-example-agentic-rag/README.md

-# Agentic RAG - Supplement Context with Web Search with Accuracy and Hallucination Controls
+# Agentic RAG - Add Web Search with Accuracy and Hallucination Controls

 ### Boost RAG with an Agentic Layer
 - **Route**: Checks the RAG context for relevance to the query and adds live web search if the context is thin
 - **Evaluate**: Checks responses for relevance and accuracy, flags hallucinations
 - **Iterate**: Goes through multiple evaluation and generation cycles
-- **Customize**: Lets you you edit prompts for each piece of the pipeline
+- **Customize**: Lets you edit prompts for each piece of the pipeline

-### Run Inference your Way
+### Run Inference Your Way
 - **Free out-of-the-box**: use free endpoints on build.nvidia.com
 - **Self-hosted**: Point to NIM or other models on your own GPUs